GiGurra/flycd/README.md

 ### Some immediate TODOs

 * Support for creation/updating fly.io secrets (not sure how though :S)
-* Support for setting env vars, secrets and common values on a project level
 * More practical ways to configure Machine types, ram & cpu modifications
     * Right now it is possible, but only by setting the `launch_params` and/or `deploy_params` fields (see examples)
 * better error handling :S